 Perfect for cardmakers, scrapbookers, stampers, and colorers who want to color with realism.

 For almost a decade, I've been bringing fine art techniques to marker and colored pencil students.
 Students like you who need more than follow-the-leader style classes.

 I want my students to improve their technical skills and their powers of observation.
 Most of my students do not realize that I'm stealth-teaching them how to draw and paint.
 I live for the light bulb moments, when a student finally sees the world not just in color but with light and shadow, line and form.

 I'm not going to shower you with the normal artist's hippy-dippy biography.

-My art doesn't reflect the nature of humanity and I'm pretty sure I've never taken a long walk in the woods listening to Kierkegaard...
+My art does not reflect the nature of humanity.
+I've never taken a long walk in the woods listening to Kierkegaard.

 Blech.
 Let's be real.

-I'm a technical illustrator- fancy talk for the fact that I'm trained to draw things simply and in the clearest way possible.
-BFA Illustration; I've studied art in Detroit, Ann Arbor, and Grand Rapids, Michigan with a lot of science classes mixed in there.
+I'm a technical illustrator- that’s fancy talk which means I'm trained to draw things in the clearest, cleanest way possible.
+BFA Illustration; I've studied art in Detroit, Ann Arbor, and Grand Rapids, Michigan with lots of sciencey classes in the mix.
+It’s a weird specialty.

 But basically, I draw and color.